jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 without additional chained exploits.
+Currently it supports spawning a Windows Sandbox for the Firefox browser but other applications can easily be added, and was created by Cedric Halbronn.
+We also released source code for a variety of cryptographic implementations, exploit proofs\-of\-concept, and obfuscation reverse\-engineering techniques:
+
-Currently it supports spawning a Windows Sandbox for the Firefox browser but other applications can easily be added, and was created by Cedric Halbronn.In January 2021, Jeff Dileo released proof\-of\-conceptexploit code for his vulnerability, CVE\-2020\-15257, found in containerd \- a container runtime underpinning Docker and common Kubernetes configurations \- which resulted in full root container escape for a common container configuration.
-This was discussed in depth in his blog post titled,ABSTRACT SHIMMER (CVE\-2020\-15257\):
+In January 2021, Jeff Dileo released proof\-of\-concept exploit code for his vulnerability, CVE\-2020\-15257, found in containerd \- a container runtime underpinning Docker and common Kubernetes configurations \- which resulted in full root container escape for a common container configuration.
+This was discussed in depth in his blog post titled,
+ABSTRACT SHIMMER (CVE\-2020\-15257\):
+Host Networking is root\-Equivalent, Again.
+
-Host Networking is root\-Equivalent, Again.In January 2021, Thomas Pornin published a blog post on Double\-odd Elliptic Curves, which discussed some new elliptic curves he had created for cryptographic protocols.
+In January 2021, Thomas Pornin published a blog post on Double\-odd Elliptic Curves, which discussed some new elliptic curves he had created for cryptographic protocols.
 These were published on a dedicated